habib5474/publication-thecryptoup.com/Ha_01_Az_Am.md

 8)Users can schedule a call with the owner of the contract for 5,000 tokens.

-9)Users can chat with the owner of the contract on Telegram for 2,500 tokens.
+9)Users can chat with Habib Rahman shaikh who is the owner of this contract on for 2,500 tokens.